parsokev/graph_repo/README.md

     -  Click the `Build` icon in upper right-hand corner of the title for the `Build` section under `Project Status` to rebuild the selected project configuration

+> [!NOTE]
+> When building the project for the first time using the CMakeTools extension, the working directory within the terminal
+> may be moved to within the `build` folder, so if this happens, renavigate back to `graph_repo` before launching the program

 6. Select the Appropriate File to Execute/Run

     - Click the ***Icon that appears immediately below the Play Icon*** in the right-hand corner of the `Launch` Section.